hmrc/vat-service-guide/source/documentation/obligations.html.md

 ### HMRC Assist for VAT

-HMRC Assist for VAT will be available from January 2027.
+HMRC Assist for VAT will be available from April 2027.
 It is a digital service that supports customers submitting their VAT returns through the VAT (MTD) service.
 Its goal is to help customers to get their VAT returns right the first time.

 #### How HMRC Assist for VAT works